leanprover/vscode-lean4/docs/bootstrapping.md

 ![prompt](images/InstallPrompt.png)

-If the user clicks `Install Lean using Elan` then this will happen and elan will be installed in the default location and a stable build of Lean will also be installed.
+If the user clicks `Install Lean` then this will happen and elan will be installed in the default location and a stable build of Lean will also be installed.